Should women be worried about exogenous oestrogens?

 Nutritionist and Lifestyle Coach Effie Parnell-Hopkinson explains more about how exogenous oestrogens can affect women.

-Oestrogen is present in both males and females but is a predominantly ‘female’ hormone.
-It is found in higher levels in women up to around 50 years old where it initially fluctuates, causing the symptoms of menopause, and then drops off entirely.
-Oestrogen is mainly produced by the ovaries, however, there are environmental sources of oestrogen (known as exogenous oestrogens) that can also influence levels within the body.
 The presence of exogenous oestrogen is one of the potential reasons we are seeing an increase in hormone disruption in both males and females.
-They mimic oestrogen within the body causing imbalances and there has been a rising concern surrounding day to day exposure with particular attention being drawn to sources within our food, plastics and other household products.
+They mimic oestrogen within the body causing imbalances and there has been a rising concern surrounding day-to-day exposure with particular attention being drawn to sources within our food, plastics and other household products.

-But is it something we really need to be worried about, or is it just another media hype?
+But is it something we need to be worried about, or is it just another media hype?

 Up to 75% of Western women experience hot flushes compared to only 20% of Japanese and Chinese women (1) and one study showed that consuming two to three servings of soya products every day lowered hot flush severity in menopausal women (4).
 The consumption of soy products has also been shown to attenuate the negative effects that low oestrogen levels associated with menopause have on bone in the form of osteoporosis and decreased bone density (5).